PhilipThomas6w/dotNETDeveloper/README.md

-# Sparta Academy C# Developer
+# .NET Developer

 Welcome to the repository for my C# Developer exercises!
-This repository contains all of the exercises I have completed during my 8-week training course provided by Sparta Academy.
+This repository contains all of the exercises I completed during a 10-week training course provided by Sparta Global.

 ## Table of Contents